Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

+> ⚠️ Agorapulse was one of the 14 companies Snapsec helped to detect and fix Log4shell on the first day it was publicly disclosed.

 ## About us

 Snapsec is a team of security experts specialized in providing pentesting and other security services to secure your online assets.
-We have a specialized testing methodology that ensures in-depth testing of your business logic and other latest vulnerabilities.

- If you are looking for a team that values your security and ensures that you are fully secure against online security threats, feel free to get in touch with us #[support@snapsec.co](mailto:support@snapsec.co)
+Please feel free to contact us at support@snapsec.com if you're seeking for a company that appreciates your security and guarantees that you are completely protected from online security risks.